Last fact-checked: 11 February 2020

-The cost of hip replacements in Bangkok is the most prevalent reason that patients consider coming here – at around half the cost of the prices at home, patients can save tens of thousands – a substantial sum that more than makes the trip worthwhile.
+The cost of hip replacements in Bangkok is the most prevalent reason that patients consider coming here; at around half the cost of the prices at home, patients can save tens of thousands, which is a substantial sum that more than makes the trip worthwhile.

-People recovery at different times, and as the majority of hip replacements are usually carried out in elderly patients, times vary considerably.
+People recover at different times, and as the majority of hip replacements are usually carried out in elderly patients, times vary considerably.

-With the help of walking aids, such as crutches, and physiotherapy, you will gradually improve over the next 4 – 6 weeks.
-Most people can usually return to normal activities after 2 – 3 months, but it may take up to a year before you feel the full benefit.
+With the help of walking aids, such as crutches, and physiotherapy, you will gradually improve over the next four to six weeks.
+Most people can usually return to normal activities after two to three months, but it may take up to a year before you feel the full benefit.
 Be prepared to work on your mobility after surgery and keep up with the exercises recommended to speed your recovery.